 Historic Preservation Commission

 The Historic Preservation Commission reviews and recommends historic designation of applicable sites to the Board of Town Commissioners for designation by Resolution.
 The commission also reviews proposed plans for renovation, additions or demolition of designated historic sites to assure protection of these historic resources.
 For an application for submission to the Historic Preservation Commission to request review of your property, click here for the application and here for the procedures/process instructions.
-The Commission meets on the fourth Thursday of every month, 6:00 at Town Hall located at 39 N. Hickory Avenue, provided action is required.
+The Commission meets at 6 p.m. on the fourth Thursday of every month in the Bel Air Town Hall at 39 N. Hickory Avenue --provided action is required.

-Many homes in the Town were built between the mid-1800’s to early 1900’s in various, distinctive home styles of those times.
-Styles like Stick Type, Cape Code, and homes with gabled roofs and wrap-around porches.
+Many homes in the Town were built between the mid-1800s to early 1900s in the distinctive home styles of those times.
+Styles of the era included Stick Type, Cape Cod, as well as homes with gabled roofs and wrap-around porches.

-In 1986 through today, 2022, 51 Town historical properties have received Historical Designation status.
+As of 2022, 51 properties in the Town have been designated as Historic Structures.
 Below are links to slide shows of “Then and Now” with a little write-up on the original building.

 2018 Christmas Ornament "Court House"

 2016 Christmas Ornament "Harford National Bank / Masonic Temple"

 2015 Christmas Ornament "First Presbyterian Church / Odd Fellows Hall"